MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 ![PowerBI vertical with disable option](https://github.com/MicrosoftDocs/OfficeDocs-MicrosoftSearch-pr/assets/72018014/1a6d05a3-69ed-4ab4-b662-2c4ed0516675)

 > [!NOTE]
-> When using Microsoft Search, your search query and the results returned from Power BI, may be processed in a region or geography different than where your Power BI data is located.
+> When using Microsoft Search, your search query and the results returned from Power BI, could be processed in a region or geography different than where your Power BI data is located.

 ## Limitations

-* PowerBI inline results experience isn't available in SharePoint site search scope.
+* Power BI inline results experience isn't available in SharePoint site search scope.
-* All vertical configurations don't apply to PowerBI content.
-Example: The All-tab keyword query language filter (KQL) "FileType:xlsx" can be used to filter out Excel files from SharePoint and OneDrive, but will not prevent PowerBI content from showing.
+* All vertical configurations don't apply to Power BI content.
+Example: The All-tab keyword query language filter (KQL) "FileType:xlsx" can be used to filter out Excel files from SharePoint and OneDrive, but will not prevent Power BI content from showing.
-* All vertical sorting by date don't apply to PowerBI results.
-Sorting by date instead of relevance will exclude PowerBI results.
+* All vertical sorting by date don't apply to Power BI results.
+Sorting by date instead of relevance will exclude Power BI results.

 ## Frequently Asked Questions